inrupt/solid-react-sdk/README.md

 ### User Profile
 Track it here: https://github.com/inrupt/solid-react-sdk/issues/9

-Nearly all applications will need to allow users to manage a user's profile information, and so we provide a component to facilitate this.
-It's also a great reference for working with linked data forms to read and write linked data.
+Nearly all applications will need to allow users to manage a user's profile information.
+While we originally provided a custom component to facilitate this, due to its limitations we have since re-implemented the User Profile to use [Shape-Based Forms](#shape-based-forms) that renders the form based on a User Profile shape, and provides a great reference for working with linked data forms to read and write linked data.

 ### Internationalization (i18n)
 Track it here: https://github.com/inrupt/solid-react-sdk/issues/10